-Marketing, has announced in her first blog for Microsoft today that they have officially launched 3 projects dedicated to mixed reality.
+Liz Hamren, the CVP for Microsoft Devices Marketing, has announced in her first blog for Microsoft today that they have officially launched 3 projects dedicated to mixed reality.
 These projects are Microsoft Reactor in San Francisco, Mixed Reality Capture Studios, and San Francisco Mixed Reality Academy.
-San Francisco already seems like the Mecca of Mixed Reality

-?
+How do you like the MR experiences and Microsoft’s recent initiatives in the field?
 Share your opinions in comments and stay tuned with us for more updates!